KeithPatarroyo/galapagos-project/content/external/index.md

 - Chang, Kent K., and Simon DeDeo.
 "Divergence and the Complexity of Difference in Text and Culture."
 Journal of Cultural Analytics 4.11 (2020): 1-36.
 - Miton, Helena, and Simon DeDeo.
 "The Cultural Transmission of Tacit Knowledge." arXiv preprint arXiv:2201.03582 (2022).
 - Viteri, Scott, and Simon DeDeo.
 "Epistemic phase transitions in mathematical proofs."
 Cognition 225 (2022): 105120.
+- DeDeo, Simon.
+"Conflict and computation on Wikipedia: A finite-state machine analysis of editor interactions."
+Future Internet 8.3 (2016): 31.
 ## Biological Self-Replicators and Universal Constructors
 - Benenson, Yaakov, et al. "DNA molecule provides a computing machine with both data and fuel."
 Proceedings of the National Academy of Sciences 100.5 (2003): 2191-2196.
 - Hutchison, Clyde A., et al. "Design and synthesis of a minimal bacterial genome."
 Science 351.6280 (2016).